notangelmario/paquet/docs/getting-started.md

 > In future releases, you will have the ability to display releases from GitHub or GitLab.

+## Domain hosting

+If you don't want to pay for domain hosting, you can apply for subdomain hosting at `yourapp.paquet.app`.
+Check [the documentation](/docs/hosting.md) for more information.

 ## Updating

 Paquet will periodically fetch new content using your manifest so you don't have to